elpop/sipban/README.md

 ## Description

-Program to stop SIP scanning attacks using live monitoring of the Asterisk AMI security Events and use iptables to block remote ip address.
+Program to stop SIP scanning attacks using live monitoring of the Asterisk AMI security Events and use iptables and ipset to block remote ip address.

 The program use AMI (Asterisk manager Interface, with the security profile, obtain events related to SIP authorization on PJSIP and SIP channels.

-Tested with Asterisk version 16.3.0 (C) 1999 - 2018, Digium, Inc. and others.
+Tested with Asterisk version 16.3.0 - 22.1.0 (C) 1999 - 2024, Digium, Inc. and others.

 ## Install